Samuelhsu3/At-Risk-Project-Data-Management/README.md

 There are 38 scripts that may be needed for processing to sourcedata format and they are stored in the  [Data Management Folder](Data_Management).
 These are divided by projects.
 The guide on using my dashboard and other information you might need for the project can be found in the [Guides](Guides) folder.

 You can save any of these scripts and test them out in your own scratch folder but remember to replace pathways if applicable.
 The [Documentation Notebook](Documentation.ipynb) summarizes everything pretty well and references maybe a third of the scripts within its explanation?
-I dont' really

 Good Luck!